hihipy/resume-tex-fit/README.md

 ## Bring Your Own Resume: Convert It With AI

-If you have a resume in Word, Docs, or a PDF, you do not need to learn LaTeX or wire the knob by hand.
+If you have a resume in Word, Docs, or a PDF, or an open-source `.tex` template you want to reuse, you do not need to learn LaTeX or wire the knob by hand.
 A general model ([Claude](https://claude.ai), [ChatGPT](https://chatgpt.com), [Gemini](https://gemini.google.com)) converts it reliably, but only if you hand it the knob machinery and tell it to route everything through it.
 A plain "convert my resume to LaTeX" request produces hardcoded sizes the tool cannot touch.
-The prompt below forces every size through `\rs`.
+The prompt below forces every size through `\rs`, whether you start from plain text or an existing template.

 ### Why Convert at All